rwynn/monstache/README.md

 For versions of elasticsearch prior to version 5, you should install the [mapper-attachments](https://www.elastic.co/guide/en/elasticsearch/plugins/2.3/mapper-attachments.html) plugin.
 In version 5 or greater of elasticsearch the mapper-attachment plugin is deprecated and you should install the [ingest-attachment](https://www.elastic.co/guide/en/elasticsearch/plugins/master/ingest-attachment.html) plugin instead.
 For further information on how to configure monstache to index content from grids, see the section [Indexing Gridfs Files](#files).

+When `verbose` is true monstache with enable debug logging including a trace of requests to elasticsearch

+When `elasticseach-retry-seconds` is greater than 0 a failed request to elasticsearch with retry the request after the given number of seconds

+When `elasticsearch-max-docs` is given a bulk index request to elasticsearch will be forced when the buffer reaches the given number of documents

+When `elasticsearch-max-bytes` is given a bulk index request to elasticsearch will be forced when the buffer reaches the given number of bytes

+When `elasticsearch-max-seconds` is given a bulk index request to elasticsearch will be forced when a request has not been made in the given number of seconds

 ### Config Syntax ###